Or Application via Universities and Colleges Admissions Service (UCAS)

 (UCAS Course Code G500/Institution Code W73)

-Studying Computer Science will you give you the opportunity to gain the practical computing skills so vital in the creation of computer systems across the digital sector.
-The foundation of computer science will allow you to study a broad range of topics in designing a developing digital solutions for the challenges faced by businesses in the ever increasingly computer dominated world.
+Studying Computer Science will give you the opportunity to gain practical computing skills vital in the creation of computer systems across the digital sector.
+The foundation of computer science will allow you to study a broad range of topics in designing and developing digital solutions for the challenges faced by businesses in the increasingly computer dominated world.

 The course has strong links with surrounding industry, has input from professionals and Chester University and aims to ensure you have the most up to date skill set.
 At the end of the course you will have the knowledge and skills to work in a wide range of exciting roles.